pmeeny/CI-MS1-RestaurantWebsite/README.md

 The following features are outside the scope of this milestone project, but they would provide the user with a moe complete user expereience from the site, and would also drive users to the website.
 - An online table booking feature that has a server side implementation and database to store bookings
 - An online ordering feature, so that users can order onlinem, this would require a server side implementation, database and payment processing to process orders
+- Google maps integration - In an earlier version of the website I had used the Google Maps API to add a google map to the footer.
+The performance of the index page in the Google Developer lighthouse analysis tool was less than 70% on a mobile device |

 # Technologies Used
 ## Languages